ToasterTech/copy/about.md

 	* Web design and development
 	* Team support [ed. note: should this be more detailed?]
 * We'll teach you everything you need to know
+* We have students from schools all over the metro-Atlanta area
+	* Georgia State University dual enrolled
+	* Decatur High School
+	* The New School
+	* Traditional home-school
+	* MAS students
+* Small team with only twelve members

 ## Goals
 * Become financially self-sustaining